 The minimum number of semester hours which classify one as a full-time student is twelve (12).
 The "normal student load" is fifteen (15) to nineteen (19) hours.
+In order for a student to carry a load in (15) to nineteen (19) hours.
 In order for a student to carry a load in excess of the "normal student load," he/she must receive permission from his/her advisor and the approval of the appropriate instructional dean.
-Students who have been placed on academic probation or who are taking remedial courses are advised to reduce the number of hours to twelve (12), and they may not take more than fourteen (14) hours without first securing the permission from their advisor and approval of the appropriate instructional dean.
+Students who have been placed on academic probation or who are taking remedial courses are advised to reduce the number of hours to twelve (12 c and they may not take more than fourteen (14) hours without first securi h the permission from their advisor and approval of the appropriate instructional dean.